olle-johannesson/movies-for-pixi/src/movies/american_psycho_2000.md

 summary: "Wealthy and superficial banker deals with peer pressure"

-comment: "Not just a comment on the rich, or superficiality, but a brilliant mirroring of inside and outside, commenting on both."
+comment: "Not just a comment on class or superficiality, but a mirroring of the inside and outside of a man"

 image: "https://media.giphy.com/media/Qeo9S31SuTMpa/giphy.gif"